KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 - `instanced_attribute_buffer` represents buffer of per-instance attributes.
 Fields of this buffer are the attributes of one instanced geometry.
 - `uniform_buffer` represents a classic uniform buffer object with `std140` memory layout.
 Requires `set_prefix`.
-  When used with `set_instanced`, automatically transformed into instanced uniform buffer.
-In this case, instancing is automatically applied, therefore there is no need for explicit runtime arrays and instance indices.
 - `read_only_storage_buffer` represents a classic storage buffer which is read-only and has `std430` memory layout.
   Requires `set_prefix`.
-When used with `set_instanced`, automatically transformed into instanced uniform buffer.
+- `instanced_uniform_buffer` represents a uniform buffer which is used to store per-instance data.
+  Requires `set_prefix`.
+Instancing is automatically applied, therefore there is no need for explicit runtime arrays and instance indices.
+- `instanced_read_only_storage_buffer` represents a read only storage buffer which is used to store per-instance data.
-  In this case, instancing is automatically applied, therefore there is no need for explicit runtime arrays and instance indices.
+  Requires `set_prefix`.
+Instancing is automatically applied, therefore there is no need for explicit runtime arrays and instance indices.
 - `vertex_stage_output` is an abstract buffer which is technically not a buffer and used for sharing vertex stage data with other pipeline stages.